Last updated: Aug 25, 2023

 Between the World and Me ~ Ta-Nehisi Coates

-Went expecting to learn and be educated, but since the format of the book was a letter to the author's son it it didn't lend itself for that.
+Went expecting to learn and be educated, but most of it I was already familiar with or the format of the book didn’t lend itself to that given that it was a letter to the author’s son.
 I also found myself disagreeing more often than not.

 The Subtle Art of Not Giving a Fuck ~ Mark Manson